josecarlosgt/Web-Design-and-Development/README.md

 ## Typography

+Typography is about how text is styled and displayed on a webpage.

 ### Task 1: Understanding Font Properties

 Many CSS properties allow us to display text in a way that is visually appealing to the reader.
 CSS font properties include: